 0-24 hours after installation - no cleaning.

-24 hours to 10 days - use clean, warm water and a pH-neutral cleaning agent that is suitable for tiles.
+24 hours to 10 days - use clean, warm water and a neutral pH detergent suitable for tiles.

-After 10 days – a mixture of sulphurous cleaning crystals and warm water, applied with a nylon brush.
-Follow the manufacturer's instructions and rinse with clean water.
+After 10 days – a mixture of sulphurous cleansing crystals and warm water applied with a nylon brush.
+Follow the manufacturer's instructions and rinse with clear water.

-PLEASE NOTE: Since the stainless steel tiles are made of metal (conductive), only qualified electricians should work around the tiled area.
+PLEASE NOTE: As the stainless steel tiles are metal (conductive), only qualified electricians should work around the tiled area.

-Often, as the tiles are very small, you can simply cut through the substrate and remove individual tiles from where there are objects.
+Since the tiles are very small, you can often simply cut through the carrier material and remove individual tiles where there are objects.
 But if unsightly gaps remain, you have to cut the individual tiles.

-It might sound difficult, but it's relatively easy to cut metal tile.
+It may sound difficult, but cutting metal tile is relatively easy.
 The majority of metal tiles are actually ceramic tiles covered with a 1-2mm thick metal plate.
-If the entire tile were made of metal, cutting would be very difficult if not impossible.
+If the entire tile were metal, cutting would be very difficult, if not impossible.
 The typical structure of a metal tile is shown below.

-The simplest method is using a motorized saw, also known as a wet saw.
-Since the tiles are so thin, you can usually use an inexpensive saw that is available in most hardware stores.
-You can also rent such saws, which may be the cheaper alternative given the short period of use.
-However, we must point out that there is a certain risk involved in using these saws, as the tiles are very small and it takes practice and skill to use them properly.
+The easiest method is with a power saw, also known as a wet saw.
+Since the tiles are so thin, you can usually use an inexpensive saw, which is available at most hardware stores.
+Such saws can also be rented, which may be the cheaper alternative given the short service life.
+However, we must point out that handling these saws involves a certain risk as the tiles are very small and it requires practice and skill to handle them properly.

 Another alternative is to use a ceramic tile hand saw, which is also available at most hardware stores.
-It is important to know that there is one tool that is unlikely to work for metal-ceramic and that is a tile breaker/ scoring tool.
+It's important to realize that there is one tool that is unlikely to work for metal-ceramic and that is a tile breaker/scratching tool.
 This is unsuitable for metal.

-If you don't feel like cutting the tiles yourself, you can have them cut by a qualified craftsman.
+If you do not feel comfortable cutting the tiles yourself, you can have them cut by a qualified tradesman.

-F.CREATING THE EDGES OF THE METAL / GLASS MOSAIC INSTALLATION
+FPREPARE THE EDGE OF METAL / GLASS MOSAIC INSTALLATION

-A common question is about the finishing edges.
-There are several ways to visually finish off the edges.
-Upstands are usually in the shape of an L and ideal as a tile finish.
-These are available from hardware stores and can be attached with the same adhesive that you used for the tiles.
-These edge strips are often perforated on one side so that they can be attached to the wall with the adhesive.
-The edge remains open and the tiles are attached up to here.
-The gap is then grouted together with the tiles to produce a clean finishing edge.
+A frequent question is about the finishing edges.
+There are several ways to optically finish the edges.
+Backsplashes are usually in the shape of an L and are ideal for tiling finishes.
+These are available from hardware stores and can be attached using the same adhesive that you used for the tiles.
+These border strips are often perforated on one side so that they can be attached to the wall with the adhesive.
+The edge is left open and the tiles are attached up to here.
+The gap is then grouted along with the tiles to give a clean finishing edge.